Overview

 Working With Substrings

 Module Overview: One of Perl's strengths is working with string data.
-Therefore it only makes sense to address some additional string processing techniques, besides regular expressions.

 - Substrings and the index Function